flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 *Write a program to copy its input to its output, replacing each string of one or more blanks by a single blank.*

+We use a state machine.
+When we first encounter a blank we print it and move to a state where we consume all blanks without printing.
+When we find the next non-blank we go back to our normal parse mode.

 ### [Ex 1-10](./Exercises/Ex1_10/ex1-10.c)